Connecting External Domains

 - If you're signing up for a new Jimdo site, enter the domain name and check the button that says "I am the owner of this domain."

-- If you've already signed up for a Jimdo site, contact our Support Team and let us know which domain we should add to your Jimdo account.
+- If you've already signed up for a Jimdo site, log in and go to Settings > Email and Domain Management > Domains to add your domain.
 You can connect as many external domains as you'd like, but only one will be your primary domain.

 In order to finish connecting your domain, you will need to change the name servers, change the A record (IP address), or add a CNAME entry through your registrar.
 Keep reading for more information about how to do that.